An email client that fits how developers actually use email

 The keyboard

 Every verb has a letter. ⌘K opens a command palette that searches accounts, mailboxes, threads, and actions.
 J and K walk the list.
 E archives, S stars, ⌘↵ sends.
-The bindings are remappable in Settings, including chord alternates, so the muscle memory you carry from Gmail, Mail.app, or Mailspring lands in the same shape here.
+Bindings are remappable in Settings, including chord alternates, so the muscle memory you carry from Gmail, Mail.app, or Mailspring lands in the same shape here.
 If you want x for select and g i for go-to-inbox the way Gmail does, that’s a configuration, not a fork.
 The palette is the same surface across mail, calendar, and contacts.

-The desktop and mobile apps ship with no analytics SDK, no third-party crash reporter, and no usage telemetry.
+The desktop and mobile apps ship with no analytics SDK, no third-party crash reporter, no usage telemetry.
 The only network calls Epistles makes to our infrastructure are functional ones: vault sync, push registration, OAuth refresh, image proxy, opt-in outbound tracking.
 Debugging happens through named logs that stay on your device until you choose to export a diagnostic bundle.
 If we don’t hear from you, we don’t hear from your app.
 The security page documents the subprocessors we use and what each one sees.

 Privacy as a default, not a feature flag